Auli

 How to reach

-15 km from Joshimath by road, or 4 km via the cable car (gondola).
+15 km from Joshimath by road.
 From Rishikesh: 265 km, roughly 9.5 hours.
-There is no direct bus to Auli — go to Joshimath first, then cable car or local vehicle.
+There is no direct bus to Auli — go to Joshimath first, then drive or hire a local vehicle.

 Packages